josenaves/StarWarMovies/README.md

-# StarWarMovies
+# StarWarsMovies

 Udacity iOS NanoDegree project capstone project.
-It uses remote APIs and Core Data to fetch all movie data from (SWAP)[https://swapi.co/]
+It uses remote APIs and Core Data to fetch all movie data from [SWAPI](https://swapi.co/)

 This app fetches and stores Star Wars movie data from SWAPI.
 It allows users to list all Star War movies and see its data details.